aalsiuser/pet_tracking_app/README.md

 This is a pet tracking application that stores and retrieves data from different trackers for different pets.

 ## How to run the application
-- Install Docker Engine depending upon your type of system.
-You can find different packages [here](https://docs.docker.com/engine/install/).
+- Install Docker Engine depending on your system.
+You can find installation packages here.
-- Pull the repo to your local system.
+- Clone the repository to your local system.
-- Run your terminal.
-Go to path of the repo where you have downloaded the repo.
+- Open a terminal and navigate to the repository's directory.
-- Run `docker-compose  up --build`.
-This will take a while first time to download all dependencies.
+- Run the following command: docker-compose up --build.
+The initial run may take some time as dependencies are downloaded.
-- That is it and go to http://localhost:3000/ to make sure it is up and running.
+- Once the setup is complete, visit http://localhost:3000/ to verify that the application is running.
-- You can run both unit and controller tests by running `rails test`.
-It executes all the test cases.
+- To run unit and controller tests, use the command rails test.
+This will execute all the test cases.

 ## Example requests for CURL to store, retrieve the data